Aspose/releases.aspose.com/content/en/cells/net/release-notes/2026/aspose-cells-for-net-26-9-release-notes.md

 Indicates whether to keep cached local group data if the maximum and minimum values remain unchanged.

-### **Adds new type PivotViewToJsonOptions**

-Encapsulates the options used by PivotTable.ExportViewToJson for customizing the JSON output.

 ### **Adds new method PivotGlobalizationSettings.GetTextOf24Hours()**

 Gets all local formatted strings of 24 hours.